 #3: You'll Have Fun and Make Friends

-Almost everybody I know thoroughly enjoyed their college experience.
-Too often people discount the importance of fun when it comes to education, and some of my best memories and most fun times are from my college years.
+Many students enjoy their college experience.
+Too often people discount the importance of fun when it comes to education, and for some people, their best memories and most fun times are from their college years.
 On a college campus, you can attend parties, plays, sporting events, and concerts; you can also create your own random fun with your peers.

 Most schools bring exciting events and speakers to their campuses, too.
 Colleges will often host famous musicians and comedians.
 For example, The Weeknd has performed shows at Syracuse, Northeastern, Lafayette College, and the University of Minnesota, while Drake has performed at numerous colleges, including Howard, SUNY Purchase, and the University of Kentucky.